Compassionate and personalized attention from attorneys who listen to you and offer individualized attention

 - An individual’s creditors must receive notice of a debtor’s bankruptcy proceeding

 - Credit counseling obtained and filed with the court

 Contact us today to find out your bankruptcy options

 Whether you are a debtor or creditor facing a Chapter 7 bankruptcy action, it is important to understand that you have rights.
-Call us at 559-241-7050 to schedule a consultation at our office in Fresno.
-We are conveniently located a half mile from Fresno State.
+Call us at 559-241-7050 to schedule a consultation at our office in Clovis.
+We are conveniently located in downtown clovis one street over from pollasky.
 We are available weekdays from 8:00 a.m. to 5:00 p.m.
-If you are unable to come to our office, we will come to you.